 Shame and fear of stigma make people who are suicidal suffer in silence, and this isolation speeds them on their path to suicide.
-The good news is that this path to suicide can be disrupted when sufferers encounter someone they respect and trust, who makes them feel it's O.K. to break their silence and admit their pain.
-And it turns out there's a class of people that sufferers are more likely to trust those who've also wrestled with suicide—those who've lost loved ones to it, or almost committed it themselves.
+That path to suicide can be disrupted when sufferers encounter someone they respect and trust, someone who makes them realize it's O.K. (and not shameful) to break their silence and admit their pain.
+And it turns out there's a class of people that sufferers are more inclined to trust: those who've also wrestled with suicide.
 The Survivors.